PrompTheory/Prompt-Engineering/README.md

 # Prompting
 Innovative prompting and Theoretical Frameworks for Transformative Language Model Dialogues Next-level Large Language Model interaction
+Future Proof Prompting

 # Overview

 Purpose infuses every element I include.
-Whether returning to mine through these insights at a later time or extracting small fragments to expand upon, each file in this repository serves as both foundation and a future possibility.
+Whether when I return to mine through these insights at a later time or keep extracting small fragments to expand upon, each file in this repository serves as both a foundation, a future possibility, or to be mimiced.

 # Tools to assist with Prompting